 Stamp Duty Concessions

 Stamp duty often represents a significant portion of upfront costs when buying a home.
-Recognising this, various state governments offer stamp duty concessions to first-time buyers, which could lower or even eliminate these costs entirely.
-At Buyvest, we're dedicated to helping you understand the stamp duty concessions available to you, potentially saving you thousands of dollars and lessening your initial financial load.
+Various state governments offer stamp duty concessions to first-time buyers, which could lower or even eliminate these costs entirely.

 Home Guarantee Scheme (HGS)

 The Home Guarantee Scheme (HGS) is another supportive scheme for first home buyers.
-It's designed to help you purchase your home with as little as a 5% deposit without the need for Lenders Mortgage Insurance.
+It's designed to help you purchase your home with as little as a 5% deposit without the need for Lenders Mortgage Insurance (LMI).
 This scheme not only fast-tracks your homeownership dreams but also maintains affordability.
-The experts at Buyvest are on hand to navigate you through the ins and outs of the HGS, ensuring you take full advantage of what's on offer.

 Shared Equity Scheme